prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>persistentNotification defines whether the message notification will be persisted.</p>
+<p>PersistentNotifications defines whether the message notification will be persisted.</p>
 <p>This can be used only with the <code>Urgent</code>` messages.
 If set to true recipients will receive a persistent notification every five minutes until they acknowledge the message.</p>